 No wonder podcasters all around the world still use it to record a podcast remotely.

 In this article, we will give you the step-by-step guide you need to record your podcast on Skype, directly from your computer (or your phone).

 First things first, you need to install Skype on your phone or your computer.

 If you have the choice, our advice is to use your computer… because of course, by choosing to use your phone first as your equipment to record your podcast on Skype, you might be interrupted by regular phone calls.

 Even if we all do appreciate the daily calls from our grandmas, we just think you might need to stay focused on your interview! 👵 📵

-Keep in mind that your guest will not need to have (or to create) a skype account to be able to join your call.
-It is free and most people already have an account but it is still a downside of using Skype to record your podcast in comparison with other software like Zoom that only requires them to click on a link…
+Keep in mind that your guest will not need to have (or to create) a Skype account to be able to join your call.
+It is free and most people already have an account making it very accessible to all!

 How to change your settings on Skype ?

 If you or your guest(s) have some audio equipment, you might want to change some of the initial settings of Skype.

 Go to the audio preferences and find the tab to change the audio inputs and outputs.